mourendxu/TD-OpenCV3TOP/README.md

 Please check Greg Finger's demo Touchdesigner project to see how to use this C++ TOP.
 AGAIN, you WILL NEED a Commercial or Pro license.

 # Additional Notes
-I have exposed most of the parameter of the detectMulti call as customm parameters.
+I have exposed most of the parameters of the detectMulti call as customm parameters.
 Min and Max search sizes have been expressed as a ratio in relation to the input height.
 You can drop an Info TOP down to see the exact size of each in pixels.